open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

       maxSliceRecords: 10_000
 ```

+Being a superset of reference type, selectors can match singular resources by:
+- ID and DID
+- Type and a name (without wildcards)

-Note that, unlike references, selectors are not resolved to IDs, so if some resource stops matching the pattern after a rename or a change of label - it will not be tracked by the selector.
+Note however that, unlike references, selectors are not resolved to specific IDs during the apply process.
+Whether a reasource matches a selector is determined repeatedly during controller operations, so resources can start and stop matching selector criteria after the initial application of a resource containing the selector.

 ### Ownership